Neuroplasticity Networking Group

 - Methods of assessing, measuring and monitoring neuroplasticity in individual patients

-Cross-fertilize with other ISIGs and networking groups to develop manuscripts for neuroplasticity and rehabilitation.
-Initial project ideas include:
+Cross-fertilize with other ISIGs and networking groups to develop research products for neuroplasticity and rehabilitation.
+Project ideas include, but are not limited to:

 - Course development for annual conference

 - Clinical care how-tos for promoting evidence-based neuroplasticity